CDCgov/data-exchange-hl7/tst-hl7-pipeline/README.md

 ### How It Works

 - **Payload Analysis:**
-    - This is a manual step where payloads are analyzed against the spec and profiles that are created by IGAMT tool.
+    - This is a manual step where payloads are analyzed against the Specifications file and profiles created by the IGAMT tool.

 - **Resource Storage For Test HL7V2 Messages:**
     - The messages are stored in main/resources/messages folder.